joeyoggie/GitHubRepos/README.md

 -Repositories that are not forkable are shown with a grey background

 TODO:
-parse the JSONArray response in a background thread to prevent list stuttering, and start fetching before actually reaching the last list item
+Start fetching more data before actually reaching the last list item, and maybe parse the JSONArray response in a background thread to prevent list stuttering if fetching is started before reaching the end of the list.

 How to use: